 You can any metric you like here.
 I personally like to examine Sessions, Conversion Rate and Avg.
 Order Value.

-For the table to be readable, you’ll need to sort it by the right dimensions.
+For the table to be readable, you must sort it by the right dimensions.

 Sort Row #1 by ‘Hour’ (Ascending).
 Sort Column #1 by ‘Day of Week’ (Ascending).